gabryatfendor/supertramp/README.md

 ..* If the hike is a loop, for example going with the route Rome, London and back to Rome, the filename will be Rome_London_Rome.gpx.
 5. Again, you don't have to limit to 3 stage.
 Just write down the one you think are useful to identify the GPX.

+## Waypoint
+Of course feel free to add any waypoint you want along the hike.
+The more information you put in your file, the more interesting will be to look at it

+## Comment and Description
+Creating the track and the waypoints is just the start.
+It's interesting, if you want, to add also description and comments for the various element you save in the GPX.
+Personally I use QMapShack to handle all this kind of elements, but at a code-level you would have just to add <desc></desc> tag with the description in and a <cmt></cmt> tag with a comment in it.
+You can add one or both of them to every waypoint (so inside the <wpt> tag) and in the track itself (so inside the <trk> tag)

 ## Future Development
 The first objective is to create a script that, from all the hosted GPX, will create a Database to help searching through them.
 Also an integration with a service like OSM would be good, but that is something really down the road